sunholo-data/sunholo-py/docs/blog/2024-10-22-subconscious-genai.md

 The `<response_so_far>` is a string that is populated and grows longer each time a tool, bit of context or new information becomes available.
 A loop over the responses repeatedly calls the prompt above, with longer and longer `<response_so_far>` content.

-However, the end user is not seeing seperate API responses - instead those responses go to a callback queue, which streams the results to the user in one continuous answer.
+However, the end user is not seeing separate API responses - instead those responses go to a callback queue, which streams the results to the user in one continuous answer.
 This way we get system 1 style answers with quick initial responses based on limited information and then a longer more reflective system 2 answer near the end of the same answer, once all context is gathered.
 The answers seem similar to [OpenAIs o1-preview model](https://openai.com/index/introducing-openai-o1-preview/), although they are working at the model training level, but I suspect there is a bit of similar engineering going on for their responses too.
 Async parallel calling seems to be an essential skill for customer facing GenAI apps due to this flexibility and performance.

 ## Subconscious = stderr?